flowdock/api-docs/docs/REST.md

 ### Response headers

-In addition to standard headers like `Content-Type`, the response headers also include the user id of the authenticated user in `Flowdock-User` header, when available.
+In addition to standard headers like `Content-Type`, the response headers also include the user id of the authenticated user in the `Flowdock-User` header (when available).

 ```
 Status: 200